mittalmridul/AWS-S3-image-upload-spring-boot/README.md

 # AWS-S3-image-upload-spring-boot-app

-A java spring-boot photo uploading app which saves all the photos uploaded from a simple User Interface to an AWS S3 Bucket.
+A java spring-boot photo uploading app which saves all the photos uploaded from a simple UI to an AWS S3 Bucket.

 Below AWS services are used to achieve the functionality.
 1. AWS EC2